pndv/sql-server-kubernetes/minikube/README.md

 minikube tunnel
 ```

-Keep the window running the `minikube tunnel` open to
+You have to keep the window running the `minikube tunnel` open to access SQL Server from outside the cluster.